 THE VITAL GREEN

-The Vital Green was completed over 2017-2018.
+This incredible opportunity was chanced upon for Plant Gang.
+We were called to activate the austere and uncreative gardens on an air filled spot on Manchester Street.
 We planted a diverse and non segregated range of natives, herbs, insect food and human food.
 The name is a revival of ‘The Village Green’ a special and sacred space that is becoming extinct in our modern times.
 Once people met, socialised, conversed, played, ate and rested in these public spaces, without the need a need to money.
 I wished to reactive this notion but with the urgency and vitality this world needs.
 To ride out the coming climate calamity, we need to plants an abundance of plants - not just for fashion or ease of care - but to survive and to thrive.

 • 156 ARMAGH STREET •

 The above photos show the site before we got stuck in.
 I had a great desire to create innovative and regenerative gardening installations - which bridged the gap between this austere and relatively uninspiring landscaping and the deeply important notion of caring for our land and lives through planting a diverse and useful range of plants.

 I put through a proposal to completely transform the astro turf, surrounding gardens and furniture.
 This went through without a hitch initially yet we meet many a road block with the neighbouring properties who wished to keep the space austere and formal.
 Whilst a frustration road block, we found a middle ground to keep both parties happy.

 Over four months a group of people planted the garden in an abundant and inspiring way.
 We used plants both native and introduced species to create an abundant garden that serves the earth and its inhabitants.
 It remains today and gives joy to many people passing through the space.

 LEFT: The small range of organic matter found onsite pre work.
 You will see a range of natives - which are great - but lets be honest, diversity is better.